8 min read / 12 November 2024 / yasmin sharp

 Share this post

-China was the first country to officially discover how orange oil benefits could be extracted and used to treat certain ailments, although ancient myths and legends also alluded to the mystique of this vibrant fruit.
+China was the first country to officially discover how citrus oil could be extracted and used to treat certain ailments, although ancient myths and legends also alluded to the mystique of this vibrant fruit.

-Its power as a medicinal extract sees the oil used to improve skin health, combat bacteria and reduce inflammation, with research into its natural properties unearthing new and exciting discoveries.
+Its power as a medicinal extract sees it used to improve skin health, combat bacteria and reduce inflammation, with research into its natural properties unearthing new and exciting discoveries.

 What is orange oil?

-Orange essential oil comes in many different forms, as various iterations of the oil are derived from separate parts of the orange tree, native to China, and its similar species.
+This extract comes in many different forms, as various iterations are derived from separate parts of the orange tree, native to China, and its similar species.

 For example, you will find that sweet orange, mandarin oil, orange blossom oil (also called neroli) and petitgrain (extracted from the leaves of the bitter orange tree) are just some of the types made available to buy.

-However, sweet orange oil (Citrus Sinensis) and bitter orange oil (Citrus Aurantium). are generally considered to be the most common form of orange essential oils.
+However, sweet orange (Citrus Sinensis) and bitter orange (Citrus Aurantium) are generally considered to be the most common form.

-These oils are dark yellow in colour and are cold pressed from the peel of the orange fruit, producing a similar sweet, citrusy scent.
+These extracts are mid-to-light orange in colour and are cold pressed from the peel of the orange fruit, producing a similar sweet, citrusy scent.

 How does orange oil work?

-It is believed that orange oil contains a natural ability to boost immunity and reduce the symptoms of several ailments, including stress, acne and other health concerns.
+It is believed that this substance contains a natural ability to boost immunity and reduce the symptoms of several ailments, including stress, acne and other health concerns.

 When used topically, orange essential oil can help to improve the appearance, health and texture of skin, by promoting smoothness, radiance and clarity.